Come to a training! COPRA hosts in-person and online trainings throughout the year. If you’re interested, email email@example.com.

 Site Visitors seeking reimbursement for mileage on their personal vehicle should include a Google Map, MapQuest, or other such print out verifying the mileage.
 NASPAA reimburses at the IRS mileage rate for that year.
 For those driving to the site visit, the request for mileage should not exceed the comparable rate of common carrier.

 If a site visitor is traveling to/from another destination in conjunction with their visit, NASPAA will only reimburse for the portion of the expense that pertains to the visit.
 For example, if a site visitor purchases airline tickets to a visit in DC and is traveling to New York for a conference then flying from New York back to their home, NASPAA is happy to reimburse the portion of the trip that pertains directly to the visit.

-Site Visitors will not be reimbursed for alcoholic beverages other than table wine or its equivalent.
+Site Visitors will not be reimbursed for alcoholic beverages.
 NASPAA will also not reimburse for expenses such as childcare or pet-boarding while you participate in the visit.
 Some university policies restrict or cap expenses, please be sure to check with your program for any restrictions prior to the visit.